Name of Russia (Russia TV)

 From the outset, the project received heavy criticism for many reasons.
 The information pages on the project website that linked to every personality (named dossier pages by project creators) were inaccurately named and filled with trivial and inconsistent details.
 Internet news agency Lenta.ru highlighted this and explained how ridiculous some of the mistakes were.
+The final list of 50 candidates also drew widespread criticism due to the inclusion of individuals without Russian ethnicity, such as the Georgian Joseph Stalin and Polish Marshal Konstantin Rokossovsky.
 Since brigading was allowed and no precautions against botting were taken, the voting was wildly inaccurate, with some candidates rising from the bottom of the list to the top in a matter of hours.
 On 14 August, new voting rules were introduced that included the use of challenge–response authentication in the form of a multiple-choice question.
 According to the project's management, this new measure was aimed to curb the 'war of machines' or computer-generated voting.

+In his book Nothing Is True and Everything Is Possible: The Surreal Heart of the New Russia, author Peter Pomerantsev (working as a consultant for the Russian television industry at the time) claims the actual winner of the contest was Joseph Stalin, rather than Alexander Nevsky, and that the "embarrassed" producers had to rig the vote in favor of Nevsky.

 Candidates and results

 The twelve candidates for greatest Russian were: